RobinsonCW/PUBGFinishPlacementAnalysis/CodeBook.md

 This code book provides information about the data set and environment setup.

-## Data

-The data was provided by our professor for the purposes of this mock project.

 ## R Session Info

 Provides session output from the environment used during the execution of our project.